 Again, if decoupaging a surface that is highly used, seal with lacquer.

-Premium Lacquers - one of our favourite mediums to use is our lacquer.
+Premium Lacquers - our favourite medium to use is our lacquer.
 Available in matte, satin and gloss, use whichever sheen you prefer.

 The lacquers don't need to be watered down and give a nice thin coat.
 They also provide a hard wearing surface.